Lightning McQueen: Cars 3 (2017)

-Five years after the events of the second film, Lightning is a seven-time Piston Cup champion and racing legend.
-He competes in the series with his long-time racing friends Cal Weathers and Bobby Swift.
-High-tech rookie racer Jackson Storm appears as the first of a new generation of racecars and begins to win race after race.
-Lightning pushes himself too hard while trying to compete with Storm in the season's final race and damages his engine, causing him to lose control and crash.
+Five years after the events of the second film, Lightning is a seven-time Piston Cup champion, veteran racer and racing legend.
+He competes in the series with his long-time racing veteran friends Cal Weathers and Bobby Swift.
+High-tech rookie racer Jackson Storm appears as the first of a next generation of racecars and begins to win race after race.
+Lightning pushes himself too hard while trying to compete with Storm in the season's final race and damages one of his tires, causing him to lose control and crash.

 After being rebuilt, Lightning decides to continue racing.
 He heads to the Rust-eze Training Center and trains with Cruz Ramirez, a yellow high-performance coupe, during the off-season in the hope of increasing his top speed and beating Storm.
 Lightning's new sponsor Sterling, a successful business car, tells him he will have to retire if he loses his next race.
 Sterling plans to profit from Lightning's retirement merchandise.

-After several unsuccessful attempts at training, Lightning asks Mater for help, who gives him the idea to seek out Doc Hudson's old crew chief and mentor Smokey, a Hudson pick-up truck, and meets him at the Thomasville Motor Speedway.
+After several unsuccessful attempts at training, Lightning asks Mater for help, who gives him the idea to seek out Doc Hudson's old crew chief and mentor Smokey, a Hudson pick-up truck, and meets him at Thomasville.

 After training with Smokey, Lightning runs the first half of the Florida 500 with Smokey as his crew chief before pulling out and giving Cruz her chance to become a racer with him as her crew chief.
-Cruz and Lightning share the victory due to Lightning starting the race, and the pair receive a sponsorship under the merged Dinoco–Rust-eze brand.
+Cruz and Lightning share the victory due to Lightning starting the race, and the pair receive a sponsorship under a newly merged Dinoco–Rust-eze brand.
 Lightning decides to continue racing but spends the rest of the season as Cruz's mentor and crew chief.